-When you sign the preliminary agreement you must usually pay a deposit of 10 per cent of the purchase price.
+When you sign the preliminary agreement you must usually pay a deposit of 10 per cent of the purchase price and the agency fee.
 The notary will withhold your deposit under your name at "La Caisse des Dépôts et Consignation” (secure Public Institution).
 Some agents provide this service as well.
 At Saint Tropez Home Finders we believe that the notary is the best person to withhold your deposit.

 The 10 Days Law

-Starting from the day after the preliminary agreement (compromis de vente) has been sent to you, you have a ten day “cooling off” period before the agreement becomes binding.
+Starting from the day after the preliminary agreement (promesse de vente) has been sent to you, you have a ten day “cooling off” period before the agreement becomes binding.
 During this time you can change your mind and withdraw from the purchase without penalties.
 If you have already sent your deposit, then this will be refunded to you in full.
 The same privilege does not apply to the vendor.

 What happens if I withdraw from the preliminary agreement after the 10 days?
 You may lose your deposit.
 Depending on the wording of the preliminary agreement, other penalties may apply.
 What happens if the seller withdraws from the preliminary agreement?
 If the seller withdraws, he must refund your deposit and (if the preliminary agreement says so) must also pay you the same amount again in damages.